-Note that with this function, the new thread will be stopped when the main thread ends, whether it has finished running or not.
-The output from this program might be a little different every time, but it will look similar to this:
+Note that with this function, the new thread will be stopped when the main thread ends, whether or not it has finished running.
+The output from this program might be a little different every time, but it will look similar to the following:

 hi number 1 from the main thread!